Catskill909/chatroom/plan.md

 ### Next Up
 - [ ] **Message Expiration**: Messages automatically expire after a configurable time period
-- [ ] **Clickable Links**: URLs in messages are automatically converted to clickable links that open in a new tab
+- [x] **Clickable Links**: URLs in messages are automatically converted to clickable links that open in a new tab
+- [x] **Link Previews**: Rich previews with title, description, and thumbnail for shared URLs

 1. **Rich Media Support**
    - Image, video, and file sharing in chat